GR!C: Day 3

 After speaking with Jessica for a few minutes, she agreed to do an email interview, which you can read in tomorrow’s installment.

 We also had the camp’s first ever Self-Defense workshop.
 “If someone is attacking you, you are no longer the victim.
 When you’re defending yourself, they should become your victim,” the instructor tells us.
 We were shown some moves to practice with our band mates.
 They ranged from poking someone in the eyes (simple and effective no matter what your age or level of strength) to a move that could kill someone if you do it hard enough (and that we had to swear not to tell — or use — on anyone).
 We also learned the importance of being aware of your surroundings and how to avoid situations that require the use of these skills in the first place.
 We ask a lot of questions, which she happily answers.
 I’ve finally satisfied my long burning curiosity on how to properly head-butt someone!
 At one point she says that being loud is all you need, and encourages the 80 girls to scream at the top of their lungs.
 Bracing myself, I plug my ears and look over to see several counselors reach for their earplugs.
 At the end, I overhear a counselor say, “And, armed with this information, bands of furious eight year olds took over the world!!”

 A band called The Locals performed today. there was yet another dance party (I think it would be hard not to have one!).
 Whenever their bassist played, she would shake her head from side to side, her face obscured by a blur of black hair.
 The lead singer/guitarist was barefoot!
 They all seemed to be having a great time, which made watching them even more enjoyable.

-More articles in WMC FBomb by Category: Feminism, Gender-based violence, Girls, Media, Violence against women
+More articles by Category: Feminism, Gender-based violence, Girls, Media, Violence against women

-More articles in WMC FBomb by Tag: Activism and advocacy, Social media, Music, News
+More articles by Tag: Activism and advocacy, Social media, Music, News